halephil/FMResearch.github.io/overunder.md

 |   New York  |      44      |  1,585,873 |       36,042      |
 |    Seneca   |       1      |   35,251   |       35,251      |
 | Westchester |      27      |   949,113  |       35,152      |

+# Richmond County
+Located on the top of the list is Richmond County.
+With nearly half a million people and only two farmers markets, it would seem to be the ideal relocation spot.
+Reasons are inclear to why markets are not branching to Staten Island, but your hotspot if Southern New York.
+# Queens County
+Comming is second, with a large 100,00 person difference is Queens County.
+Located just accross the bay would be the next locate to look into.
+With the cost of living being more and also, 21 more markets than Richmond, the compition is higher but still the second best location.